 2019-12-02

-I have had tremendous success with what I describe as a first generation model of the Zip Drive.
+I have had tremendous success with what I describe as a first-generation model of the Zip Drive.
 The 100 MB seemed huge back in the mid to late 1990s.
 I remember installing games on the disks rather than my hard drive to conserve space.
-There is obviously no real use for this Zip Drive any longer, but I decided to see if I could still access disks via my Zip Drive and the task proved to be difficult.
-USB to Parallel port cables do not work because they do not push data in both directions the way the old Parallel ports did.
-So I could not get my modern desktops to talk to the Zip Drive, Linux would recognize the drive, identifying the device as Iomega but would not allow me to read the drive.
-If anyone has ever had success with USB to parallel port connector for zip drives please let me know and I will update this post and credit you for the information.
-I ended up installing Ubuntu on an old Dell with a parallel printer port and I can report that my drive still works.
+There is no actual use for this Zip Drive any longer, but I decided to see if I could still access disks via my Zip Drive, and the task proved to be complicated.
+USB to Parallel port cables do not work because they do not push data in both directions as the old Parallel ports did.
+So I could not get my modern desktops to talk to the Zip Drive; Linux would recognize the drive, identifying the device as Iomega but would not allow me to read the disks.
+If anyone has ever had success with USB to the parallel port connector for zip drives, please let me know, and I will update this post and credit you for the information.
+I installed Ubuntu on an old Dell with a parallel printer port, and I can report that my drive still works.
 I last used the Zip drive briefly in 2008 to dump nightly MySQL backups to a disk.
-I thought I would do this until the unit failed, it turned out the need for the process came to an end before my Iomega Zip drive ever stopped working.
+I thought I would do this until the unit failed; the need for the process came to an end before my Iomega Zip drive ever stopped working.

-My Zip disks are all from 1994 or 1995, which in my opinion is impressive that I can still read them.
-A lot of burned CDs and DVDs no longer work after a period of time and these disks are over 20 years old.
-I decided that this will likely be the last time I have old enough technology available to access the drive, so I had better go through the old disks to collect anything I might want.
-Some of the items I found on the disks were quite an interesting time capsule.
+My Zip disks are all from 1994 or 1995, which in my opinion, is impressive that I can still read them.
+Many burned CDs and DVDs no longer work after some time, and these disks are over 20 years old.
+I decided that this would likely be the last time I have old enough technology available to access the drive, so I had better go through the old disks to collect anything I might want.
+Some of the items I found on the disks were quite exciting time capsules.

 Types of Files Found on My Zip Disks